incub8/hazelcast-in-war-test/README.md

 What is this
 ----
-This is an example application demonstrating wrong behaviour when stopping a TomEE that has a Hazelcast node running as part of the application.
+This is an example application demonstrating wrong behaviour when stopping a TomEE that has a Hazelcast node providing a JCache implementation as part of the application.

 How to use this
 ----